Bringing Your “Blind” Sootblowing Process Into the Light

 In this example, we again compare two systems – one with SFD and one without.
 These lances, however, are located in areas with significant buildup in the boiler.
 The unmanaged sootblowing system does not run the sootblower lance often enough to clean the fouled boiler tubes.
 Without SFD, operators have no way of knowing that this area has a higher degree of buildup or that the buildup is costing the plant steam-generating efficiency.
 The Sootblower Fouling Detection System, on the other hand, detects the buildup, and the rate of cleaning is immediately increased through controls logic or via manual input by the operator.
 Taking this a step further, if the controls system is in place, the sootblower lance can target the specific location of high buildup and focus on cleaning that section.
 These improvements will directly result in an increase in efficiency of the superheated steam generation process, providing more power for the entire facility.

 The Sootblower Fouling Detection System is the solution to inefficient sootblower cleaning processes.
 Managing your sootblowing based on ITM’s SFD technology will increase the overall efficiency of your boiler’s superheated steam generation process while also mitigating the risk of plugging your boiler.
 In the end, reducing the number of sootblower operations decreases tube erosion, saves steam and saves money.

 Our goal at Integrated Test & Measurement is to provide efficient solutions to address your company’s needs and to maximize the efficiency or your boiler processes.
 If you’re ready to take the next step in increasing the efficiency of your sootblower cleaning process, please contact ITM by phone or e-mail and ask about the Sootblower Fouling Detecting System.

-Contact Information: For more information on this Case Study, please visit iTestSystem.com or contact:
+Contact Information: For more information on this Case Study, SFD Systems or other monitoring systems, please contact: